 Isolated and vulnerable, this collection of 15-20 islands (depending on the level of the tide), is not only the most famous Sea Bird Sanctuary in the British Isles but also has a large colony of seals.
 The Outer Farnes is considered the less populated of the islands and home to between 3,000 and 4,000 grey seals.
 This is the second-largest seal colony in the UK.
 Every Autumn around 1,000 seal pups are born in the Farnes and can be seen sunbathing on the rocks.

 So come and us for a weekend diving hopefully with seals, but you may also come across several relatively unusual species that favour this cooler water, lumpsucker, Norwegian topknot, yarrel’s blenny and the spectacular wolf fish.
 Another speciality is the huge, deep-water anemone, bolocera.

 Please note that the choice of diving will be dictated by conditions, safety and diver qualification / experience.

 Price: £260 Club Members / £295 Non Club Members

 Number of Places: 12

-£350 Non-Refundable Deposit required to secure your place on this trip with final Payment by 1st March 2022*
+£100 Non Refundable deposit required to secure your place with final payment due on 1st October 2022*